CorteXodus/SC72_XML_Sitemap_Generator/README.md

-SitecoreSitemapXML
+Sitecore XML Sitemap Generator
 ==================

-The Sitemap XML module generates the Sitemap compliant with the schema defined by sitemaps.org and submits it to search engines.
+This module generates a Sitemap compliant with the schema defined by sitemaps.org on-demand and can also submits that sitemap to search engines defined in the module's settings.